 Just as bits are the fundamental units of information in classical computing, qubits (quantum bits) are the fundamental units of information in quantum computing.

 A qubit is the basic unit of information in quantum computing.
 While qubits play a similar role to bits in classical computing, they behave very differently.
 Classical bits are binary and can hold only a state of 0 or 1.
-Qubits, however, can hold a superposition of all possible states.
+Qubits, it can hold a superposition of all possible states.
 This means a qubit can exist in a state of 0, 1, or any quantum superposition of the two.
 There are infinite possible superpositions of 0 and 1, making each a valid qubit state.

 In quantum computing, information is encoded in the superposition of the states 0 and 1.
 For example, with 8 bits, you can encode 282^8 (256) different values, but you have to choose one to encode since the 256 values can’t coexist.
 With 8 qubits, you can encode all 256 values simultaneously.
 This capability stems from a qubit’s ability to exist in a superposition of all possible states.